 The UW-PAT Program does not provide certification cards, applicator licenses or have access to your test results.
 For these issues contact DATCP.
 If you have not received your certification card or license please email firstname.lastname@example.org.
 DATCP is given 30 days to provide results and cards, but it often takes between two to three weeks.
 Exams taken at the Dane County (commercial only) testing center are scored immediately and provide results and cards after the test.

 I have lost my certification card or license.
 Can I get another one issued?

 Yes you can, please contact DATCP at email@example.com and ask to have another one reissued.
 Please provide your name, certification / license number and shipping address to have another sent.
 Forgot your certification number or license number?
 No worries look it up using the links provided.

-I am not going to make my test.
+I am not going to make it to my exam.
 Do I need to let DATCP know?

 Yes.
 It is a common courtesy to open up your seat to another applicator if you can’t make it to your exam.
 Please email firstname.lastname@example.org or call 608-224-4545.

-I don’t know what category I am in.
+I don’t know what certification category I need to be in.
 How can I find out?

 I failed my certification exam, do I have to pay again?

 No you do not.
 However, you may have to wait to take the exam.
-On the first failure you can test on the next available date AT LEAST 24 hours after your first test.
-If you fail the second time or the third time you will have to wait 30 days from your last test.
+On the first failure you can re-take the exam on the next available date AT LEAST 24 hours after your first one.
+If you fail the second time or the third time you will have to wait 30 days from your last exam.
 After that you have to wait 6 months.